FEBA publishes two EU "position papers" on the implementation of FEAD and food donation

 Arla donates baby food to The Belgian Federation of Food Banks

 In early January, the FEBA team received an urgent call from the Danish food bank.
-One of their loyal donors, Arla Foods, had a two truck loads of baby food, with a expiry date by April 2017 which they wanted to donate and deliver.
+One of their loyal donors, Arla Foods, had two truck loads of baby food, with a expiry date by April 2017 which they wanted to donate and deliver to food banks.

-Last summer the UEFA Cup Collaborated with the French Federation of Food Banks, in order to ensure a safe recovery of all surplus food sold at the football stadiums.
+Last summer the UEFA European Soccer Championship collaborated with the French Federation, in order to ensure a safe recovery of all edible food, which had not been sold during the games.
 This campaign called "Foot for Food" was such a great success, that it caught the attention of the team organizing the 2017 Men's World Handball championship held here in France in January 2017.

 On January 24th the EU Parliament's committee voted in favor of new regulations to reduce food waste among member states!